amanre/amos-leftwm-theme-cyberpunk/README.md

-# amos-candy: A leftwm configured theme
+# amos-cyberpunk: A leftwm configured theme